 I believe that healing is possible, through a beautiful dance of disintegration and grace.
 Depth psychologist Bill Plotkin suggests that healing is about becoming fully human – learning to embody our souls in order to become conscious contributors to the unfolding story of the more-than-human world.
-In my free time I love spending time in nature - hiking, paddling, gardening, photography, writing… and my with my four-legged, furry, ocularly-challenged son, Merlin.
+In my free time I love spending time in nature - hiking, paddling, gardening, photography, writing… and with my two furry, four-legged children, Merlin and Harper.

 "If you can't love yourself, how in the

 hell you gonna love somebody else?" -RuPaul Charles